Winter/Summer Study Trips: FAQ

 The following students are not eligible to register for study trips:

-- First-year undergraduate students who have successfully completed fewer than 30 credits at SAIC at the time of registration (unless a particular study trip has been designated for first-year undergraduate students).
+- First-year undergraduate students who have LESS than 30 credits at SAIC at the time of registration (unless a particular study trip has been designated for first-year undergraduate students).

 - Students currently on disciplinary probation or subject to any other disciplinary sanction.